 The Founder + CEO

 For Lenz, good consulting is helping organizations learn from where they’ve been, define where they want to go and figure out how to get there.
-Many firms offer one of these services (evaluation, strategy, implementation or human development).
-But Sangfroid Strategy navigates between all four of these areas, sticking with an organization long enough to help them succeed (aka ‘build capacity,’ in consulting speak).
+Many firms offer one of these services (evaluation, strategy, implementation, or capacity building); Sangfroid Strategy navigates between all four of these areas, sticking with an organization long enough to help them succeed (aka ‘build capacity,’ in consulting speak).